inspec/inspec/docs-chef-io/content/inspec/resources/file.md

 ### `be_inherited`

-`be_inherited` matcher returns the `Boolean`.
-It will return `true` if file or foler has inheritance enabled in Windows.
-This matcher only works for Windows OS.
+`be_inherited` is a boolean matcher which returns `true` if a file or folder has inheritance enabled, otherwise `false`.
+This matcher only works on Windows systems.

     describe file('C://Example') do
       it { should be_inherited }